ArchakGoel/Geometry-Operations/docs/Design Decisions.md

 3. Removed custom rule of 5 methods as well as = default for any of them.
 Less code is good code.
 4. Keep everything in a named or unnamed namespace for avoiding name conflicts.
 5. Keep constructors explicit to avoid implicit conversions which is bug prone.
+6. Initialize all members of every class in a constructor even if default is needed.

 ## Vector3D Class